Types of Termites and How to Handle Them

 There's a saying in the pest control community that goes like this, "There are two types of homes: those that have termites, and those that will have termites."
 It's an unfortunate fact of homeownership, but it can be mitigated with the proper preparation and education.

-If you want to learn more about termites so you can prevent them from infesting your home, keep reading for comprehensive information as well as tips for preventing and eliminating them.
+If you want to learn more about termites and prevent them from infesting your home, keep reading for comprehensive information and tips on preventing and eliminating them.

 Types of Termites